hubenschmidt/message-digest/README.md

 ##
 message-digest is a cryptographic hash function containing a string of digits created by a one-way hashing formula.

-## performance question
-* What would the bottleneck(s) be in your implementation as number of requests/second increase?

-* How would you scale your microservice?

 ## demo
 https://belle-choucroute-16592.herokuapp.com/